Ries1ing/-CameraComponent/README.md

 - [Hidden files that include exam papers](https://cs230.stanford.edu/files/)

 ### Deeper Studying
-*TODO: [here is a very good thread of many advanced courses](https://www.reddit.com/r/MachineLearning/comments/fdw0ax/d_advanced_courses_update), I need to decide what to pick and choose from th
+*TODO: [here is a very good thread of many advanced courses](https://www.reddit.com/r/MachineLearning/comments/fdw0ax/d_advanced_courses_update), I need to decide what to pick and choose from these, if needed.*

+### Tech